Emetophobia and the struggle of motherhood

 Just ask me personally.

-Let's get into a conversation.
-Please read the information about the privacy policy.
-If you are interested, for questions and appointments you can reach me best via this contact form or by e-mail (mail@berlin-hypnosis.com), phone 030/86421369, and mobile phone 01577/7045356.
-By phone, you reach me best from Monday to Thursday from 9:00 a.m. to 6:00 p.m.
-During the sessions, there is an answering machine.
-Leave a message and your telephone number in Germany, and I'll call you as soon as possible.
-Make sure I can understand what you are asking for.
+Let's talk.
+Please read the privacy policy.
+If you are interested, you can contact me for questions and appointments via this contact form or by e-mail (mail@berlin-hypnosis.com), phone 030/86421369, and mobile phone 01577/7045356.
+The best time to contact me by telephone is Monday to Thursday between 9.00 am and 6.00 pm.
+During sessions, there is an answering machine.
+Leave a message and your phone number in Germany, and I'll call you back as soon as possible.
+Make sure I understand what you are asking for.

-Answers to frequently asked questions can already be found on the homepage, such as the fees.
-There are also numerous articles and details about me (profile) helping you to get an impression of me.
-This will also make it easier for you to decide whether I am the right therapist for you and your issue.
+You can find answers to frequently asked questions, such as fees, on the home page.
+There are also lots of articles and details about me (profile) to help you get an idea of who I am.
+This will also make it easier for you to decide if I am the right therapist for you and your problem.

 Message